jaredellison/audio_to_header/README.md

 # audio_to_header

-> Utility script creates c style `.h` header file based on an audio source file
+> Utility script creates a c style `.h` header file based on an audio source file

 Quick and dirty script for including audio samples in embedded projects.